Have you decided to check the oldest direct-selling company in the world?

 We are not gonna go through the list of the products here.

 The list is huge.

 Many MLMs sell products that are expensive and one could get a comparable item in your local store or on Amazon for lower prices.

 But Avon is not an ordinary MLM and that applies to the price of the products as well.

-They also have the “on-sale” section where you can purchase some items for a couple of bucks.
+They also have an “on-sale” section where you can purchase some items for a couple of bucks.

-So having such a price policy, you as a potential distributor might have a higher chance to sell Avon products.
-Not mentioning the vast amount of different items (deodorants, toothpaste, shampoos, footwear, bug guards, glimmer sticks… ), so you can distribute a large spectrum of items.
+So having such a price policy, you as a potential distributor might have a higher chance of selling Avon products.
+Not to mention the vast amount of different items (deodorants, toothpaste, shampoos, footwear, bug guards, glimmer sticks… ), so you can distribute a large spectrum of items.

 You have probably seen already a physical Avon catalog.
 There is a new one every 2 weeks (I believe).

 Oh and here – Avon just recently introduced a new catalog;